niyniy123/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any mainstream OS as long as it has Java `17` or above installed.
+1. Should work on any 64-bit mainstream OS (Windows, Linux, Unix, MacOS) as long as it has Java `17` or above installed.
 2. Should be able to store and retrieve up to 10,000 patient records without noticeable delay (< 3 seconds for search operations).
 3. All patient data must be stored locally with no transmission over networks to ensure patient privacy compliance.
-4. Healthcare helpers with basic computer literacy should be able to perform common tasks (add, search, update patient records) within 5 minutes of initial training.
+4. Healthcare helpers with basic CLI literacy (comfortable with typing commands and reading command-line feedback) should be able to perform common tasks (add, search, update patient records) within 10 minutes of initial training with the user guide.
 5. A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
 6. The application should be deployed and used only on secure, access-controlled systems that comply with relevant data protection regulations (e.g., PDPA, HIPAA).
+7. The application should be usable on screens with a minimum resolution of 1280x720 pixels.
+For optimal viewing experience, a resolution of 1920x1080 or higher is recommended.

 ### Security and Privacy Considerations